 As the target of defamation, you’re probably angry and feeling injured.
 You may find it difficult to get a job, grow your business, or even secure a loan.
 That’s way it’s critical to stop online defamation before it damages your reputation further.

 We can help repair the damage to your reputation.
 Explore our ORM solution to see how we get results.

 While it is possible to sue for online defamation, is that the best course of action?
 A slander lawsuit can amplify what you hope to hide and make a bad situation worse.
-Let’s take a look at what exactly online defamation is, what it does to your reputation, and what you can do about it.
+Let’s take a look at what exactly online defamation is, what it does to your reputation.

 What is Online Defamation?